aneesha/ShinyTimeseriesForecasting/README.md

 ShinyTimeseriesForecasting
 ==========================

-TimeseriesForecasting with R and Shiny
+Timeseries Forecasting with R, the Forecast R package and Shiny.